SanyuR132/Singh-Lab-Single-Cell-Modeling/README.md

 A new timestamped directory will be created inside the specified save directory with the following format: {year}-{month}-{day}-at-{hour}-{minute}-{second}
 This directory will contain the following outputs:
-* `ks_stats.csv`: a csv file with all the marginal ks statistics
+* `all_stats.csv`: a csv file with all the marginal ks statistics as well the pearson and spearman correlations
-* `ks_plots.png`: histograms of all the marginal distributions (true and predicted on the same graph)
-* `cc_plot.png`: a scatter plot of the per-gene mean values of the true vs predicted expression matrix

 Tuning is not implemented for ZINB-WaVE because R does not have a satisfactory tuning package (I tried `ParBayesianOptimization` but it had a lot of issues)